Additional Information

 Termites feed on cellulose, which is found in plants, but they also feed on materials that contain cellulose like lumber, cotton fibers, paper, cardboard, furniture, etc.

 Termite mounds are the product of the colony getting too large for the initially unseen, underground nest and the mounds grow in size with the colony concealed within.
 Other termites burrow into wood to find shelter and create a nest environment.
-One of the tell tale signs of this is the small mud tubes they build to gain access to wood material.
+One of the tell-tale signs of this is the small mud tubes they build to gain access to wood material.

-Subterranean termites are the most common in North America and cause 95% of the estimated $2 billion damage in the US each year.
+Subterranean termites are the most common in North America and cause 95% of the estimated $2 billion in damage in the US each year.

 Each termite colony has its own society made up of specialized levels or castes, each with a different responsibility: